Amendment 4 Explained

 3. Is the Abortion Pill Safe?

 Yes.
 Mife and miso are very safe.
-The FDA first approved Mifeprex–the generic name for mife–25 years ago, and this medication has an extensive record of safety and effectiveness without major complications.
+The FDA first approved the generic version 25 years ago, and this medication has an extensive record of safety and effectiveness without major complications.

 About 6 million women have taken mife since it was first approved by the FDA.
 There have been only 32 deaths reported to the FDA of women who used the drug to terminate a pregnancy through 2022, however that figure includes all deaths, not just those in which the medication played a role.